 Has electronic audio narrated dioramas that depict Abe the railsplitter, the self-taught scholar, the story teller, the lawyer and the politician.

-One of the most-visited presidential museums in the nation allows visitors to experience the entire Lincoln story under one roof, from Abe's humble beginnings in an Indiana log cabin to his days as president in the White House.
+This museum is one of the most-visited presidential museums in the nation where visitors can experience the entire Lincoln story under one roof, from Abe's humble beginnings in an Indiana log cabin to his days as president in the White House.
 Be dazzled by two special effects theaters featuring historical ghosts and a Civil War battlefield, life-like vignettes that depict important moments in the president’s life, and artifacts that range from Lincoln’s stovepipe hat to an original copy of the Gettysburg Address.

 This unique artwork is one of only a handful of sculptured tributes to the African American Civil War soldier in the entire United States.
 Commissioned by the City of Decatur, the work was designed and created by renowned artist, Preston Jackson.
 Jackson created several concepts for the statue and allowed the citizens of Decatur to vote to select the final design.

-AACGS promotes and provides resources and education on African-American history.
+AACGS promotes and provides resources and education on the history of the African American.
 Embracing all cultures, it offers (in part), genealogy workshops, museum displays, storytelling, essay & poetry contests and the promotion of Cultural Arts.
-Three main annual community events sponsored are Black History Month, Juneteenth National Freedom Day, and Kwanzaa Celebration.
+Three main annual community events sponsored are Black History Month, Juneteenth National Freedom Day, and Kwanzaa Celebration

 This museum traces the role of military aviation in protecting and advancing the cause of freedom.